 - Failure to provide protection and safety to residents

 - Inability to provide basic standards of living for residents, such as food, water, and shelter

 - Failure to provide proper medical care, including proper daily medication

 In very few exceptions, third parties may be held liable – or at least share in the responsibility with the nursing home.
-For example, if any medical equipment or medication as shown to have a defect that cause harm to a resident, the manufacturer of the equipment or drug may be found to be ultimately liable.
+For example, if any medical equipment or medication as shown to have a defect that causes harm to a resident, the manufacturer of the equipment or drug may be found to be ultimately liable.
 Additionally, if any food-borne illness were to occur, the third party supplying the food to the nursing home may be liable, along with those who improperly prepared the food.

 Because nursing home abuse is such a complex issue, liability can be confusing, and figuring out who is ultimately responsible can be an issue.
 Contacting a law office like Walkup, Melodia, Kelly & Schoenberger with years of experiences in personal injury cases may be the best solution for sorting that all out.

 Prosecuting Nursing Home and Elder Abuse in California

 Any person (not just residents or their family members) or organization can file a complaint about a nursing home with the Licensing and Certification Division of the California Department of Public Health (DPH).
 DPH is the state agency that enforces nursing home laws and regulations through regular inspections and complaint investigations.
 File a complaint with DPH when problems are serious and/or other steps to resolve your concerns have not been effective.